so, what's rush?

 What is a rush meal?

 Rush meals are your opportunity to get to know Proof outside of the audition room.
-Two of us will meet you at a residential college dining hall, and we'll eat and chat!
+One or two of us will meet you at a residential college dining hall, and we'll eat and chat!
 Rush meals are so much fun - you can honestly talk about anything.
 We just want to get to know you, and answer any questions you might have about being in Proof, which classes to take, or argue over where to buy the best pizza in New Haven.

 I've realized as a sophomore that I would really like to join Proof.
 Can I still rush as a sophomore?